czarifis/BlogPosts/InstallingAngular.md

-## Installing angular JS on a Debian server
+## Installing angular JS on Ubuntu

 First thing first if this is a fresh OS installation we need to refresh the local package index of our package manager...